jellyfisheart/jellyfisheart/README.md

 MDNI.
 DNC.
 Keep inspo limited if at all

 Don't be a piece of shit. (racist, proshipper, wtf ever else.
-Y'all like to create new ways to be off-putting) I'll keep my distance if these apply to you.
+Y'all like to create new ways to be off-putting.)
+I'll keep my distance if these apply to you.

 I might be boring until you seem easy enough to riff with